nelson123-lab/Linear-Regression-implementation-using-only-Numpy-gradient-descent-approach/README.md

   8) Calculates the MSE of on the validation set values

   9) Comparing validation loss with the best loss so far

+## Note
+**This repository serves as a demonstration of my work for the Machine learning coursework.
+Kindly refrain from using the exact code provided here in any academic assignments.
+Its purpose is to provide a reference and facilitate learning for others.**

-  10) Checking if the patience count becomes equal to or more than the desired patience count training gets stopped.
+  11) Checking if the patience count becomes equal to or more than the desired patience count training gets stopped.

-  11) Saving best weights and bias
+  12) Saving best weights and bias

 6) Predicting with the final weights and bias on the testing data.